syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-convert-a-value-from-pixel-to-points-with-scaling-percentage.md

 ---
 title: How to convert a value from pixel to points |Syncfusion.
-description: This page explains how to convert a value from pixel to points along with scaling percentage using Syncfusion .NET Excel library (XlsIO).
+description: This page explains how to convert a value from pixel to points with scaling percentage using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to convert a value from pixel to points along with scaling percentage?
+# How to convert a value from pixel to points with scaling percentage?

-The following code example illustrates how to convert a value from pixel to points along with scaling percentage.
+The following code example illustrates how to convert a value from pixel to points with scaling percentage.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}